Construction Procurement Handbook

 Legislation

-4.1 The Public Contract (Scotland) Regulations 2015 set out a number of rules which are relevant to abnormally low tenders.
+4.1 The Public Contract (Scotland) Regulations 2015 set out a number of rules which apply to abnormally low tenders.

 • Regulation 69 of the Public Contract (Scotland) Regulations 2015.
 This sets out that “A contracting authority must require a tenderer to explain the price and costs proposed in the tender where the tender appears to be abnormally low in relation to works, supplies or services.”